txuglassop/actl3142_assignment/README.md

 The final reports in PDF format are available for both parts, as well as the entirety of the code that was used throughout the project.

-Received full marks for boths parts.
+Received full marks for both parts.